Assistant Professor in Actuarial Data Science (T&R)

 Create job alert

-Join to apply for the Assistant Professor in Actuarial Data Science (T&R) role at Heriot-Watt University.
+Role: Assistant Professor in Actuarial Data Science

 The Department of Actuarial Mathematics and Statistics at Heriot-Watt University, Edinburgh, is seeking to enhance and expand its strengths in research and teaching in actuarial science and statistics by appointing an Assistant Professor in Actuarial Data Science, or a related actuarial statistics area.
 This is an open-ended position.